Executive Board of Directors

 Guatemala is very near and dear to Amalia’s heart.
 She sees Common Hope’s board service as an opportunity to help Guatemalan children in an even more meaningful and direct way.

-Pete is an attorney with Jardine, Logan & O’Brien, P.L.L.P.
+Pete is a retired attorney, having spent more than 30 years with Jardine, Logan & O’Brien, P.L.L.P.
 He is an active Common Hope volunteer, having led Vision Teams in 2000 and 2006.
 Pete and his wife Judy are Common Hope Partners.

 Honorary Board of Directors